 - One of my grants has an application deadline in the summer before my sabbatical begins.
 What Is the latest deadline possible to allow a grant application to count toward my leave?
-All applications normally must be submitted before June 1 preceding the academic year in which the leave will commence (if the leave begins in the fall) or before December 1 (if the leave begins in the spring).
+As long as the grant applied for provides support for some part of the period of your leave, that grant can count as one of your three.
+But all applications must be submitted before June 1 preceding the academic year in which the leave will commence (if the leave begins in the fall) or before December 1 (if the leave begins in the spring).
 If the granting agency's own internal deadline is later than this date, you must submit an early application to them before the relevant deadline and provide a copy to the Office of Sponsored Research.
-The College normally cannot pay salary during the sabbatical unless all three required grant applications have been provided to the Office of Sponsored Research by these deadlines, even if the sabbatical has been provisionally approved by the CFA. - My discipline is a collaborative one, and my grant applications are the result of work done by a team and are being filed jointly.
+The College cannot pay sabbatical salary unless all three required grant applications have been provided to the Office of Sponsored Research by these deadlines, even if the sabbatical has been provisionally approved by the CFA. - My discipline is a collaborative one, and my grant applications are the result of work done by a team and are being filed jointly.
 Are there specific requirements for such applications?
 The CFA, which approves sabbatical applications, understands that collaboration is the norm in many disciplines.
 Jointly filed applications, provided they meet all other requirements of the College's sabbatical program, are welcome.
 Please be very clear, however, in distinguishing your own contribution to the expected outcome of the grant when you make your application, and provide full information about the identities of your collaborators.
 The expectation is that the grant, if awarded, would result in salary support for each Wellesley College applicant. - My field is not one in which salary support is ordinarily part of grant awards.
 How can I meet the requirements of a fully paid leave?

-We encourage all applicants to consult with the Office of Sponsored Research to identify possible outside funding applications.
-If, after consulting with the Office of Sponsored Research, you determine that you are not eligible for three grants appropriate for your project that would each provide salary support, you may apply for a fully-paid sabbatical leave by including grants that do not offer salary offset.
+If, after consulting with the Office of Sponsored Research, you confirm that you are not eligible for three salary-supported grants, you may apply for a fully paid sabbatical leave by including grants that do not offer salary offset.
+The Director of the Office of Sponsored Research should confirm to the CFA that such a conversation has taken place and that your strenuous search has not produced the required three salary-supported grant possibilities.
 You should apply for as many grants as possible that include salary offset, and you should still complete three applications.
 If your CFA application will include one or more grants that do not include salary offset, you are encouraged to apply for grants that would afford another substantive benefit to the College by way of indirect funds, equipment, institutional or departmental programs, interdisciplinary or collaborative applications (possibly multi-institutional) and/or student support.
-Grants intended only to provide funding to the applicant and not the College (like fellowships to cover travel and residence in another location) may be included on a leave application when there are not three suitable options that would provide funding to the